TheThirdOne/random-sorting/README.md

 To better understand the merge pattern though, lets look only at the `w=128` graph.
 `arr[0]` and `arr[128]` are both likely to end up around `arr[0]` which accounts for the start of the two streaks.
 Each element afterwards becomes more uncertain and more likely to end up towards the end of the array.
-The vertical cut off of the first streak is just the boundary between the first subarray and the second. and the diagonal cutoff for the second is because elements in the second array cannot be merged behind their initial position because the rest of the second array
+The vertical ending to the first streak is just the boundary between the first subarray and the second. and the diagonal cutoff for the second is because elements in the second array cannot be merged behind their initial position because the rest of the second array